 Artificial Intelligence and the Future of Mankind (Dr. David Chandross)

 Can machines think just like humans?
-Experts have designed robots which use “Situated Cognition” to react to the world just like humans do, behaving differently in different situations.
-Beyond the mere replacement of manual workers, we are already seeing the collapse of retail giants to online automated services.
-From neural networks to simulated digital patients, to virtual reality, to computer ‘doctors’, artists and musicians, rapid advances in artificial intelligence are shaping our future.
+Beyond the mere replacement of manual workers and the collapse of retail giants to online automated services, rapid advances in artificial intelligence are shaping our future.
+From neural networks to simulated digital patients, to virtual reality, to computer ‘doctors’, artists and musicians.

 Human Potential and the Ascent of Consciousness (Dr. David Chandross)